Twelve-step Suite: Background

 Portnoy's struggle with alcohol was previously the subject of "The Mirror", a song from Dream Theater's 1994 album Awake.
 After he stopped drinking, Portnoy decided to write a suite of tracks describing the twelve-step program which would span several albums.
 He views the Suite as a concept album spread over five releases.
 Portnoy started with an initial lyrical idea for the entire Suite, but musically the band "approached it fresh" when writing each track.
 The Suite was planned as something which would eventually be performed live in its entirety.
 All songs are dedicated to "Bill W. and his friends".

 Portnoy described the process of writing the tracks as "very therapeutic".
 Upon finishing the Suite in 2009, however, he reflected that he had "dug [himself] into a hole with it.
 It was a nice idea seven years ago. ...
 After a while it became like an obligation hanging over my head, like a homework assignment".
 He said that he "didn't know if [he] would have done it" had he known how large the Suite would grow: "If I had realized what I was getting myself into five albums ago ...
 I think maybe I would have written one song that encompassed all twelve steps".

 Before leaving Dream Theater in 2010, Portnoy had planned to play the Twelve-step Suite in its entirety following the Black Clouds & Silver Linings tour.
 He intentionally reserved "The Shattered Fortress" for this tour.
 He said that it would "break his heart" if Dream Theater was to perform the Suite without him.
 In May 2014, during an interview for Eddie Trunk’s "Trunk Nation", Portnoy commented on the outcome of American heavy metal band Queensrÿche’s feud (which resulted in the band's ex-vocalist Geoff Tate retaining the rights to the albums Operation: Mindcrime and Operation: Mindcrime II) and said that he would like to have done the same with his Suite when leaving Dream Theater.

 Later Portnoy toured with musicians from Haken, playing the suite in its entirety.

 Songs

 "The Glass Prison"

 "The Glass Prison" contains the first three parts of the Suite ("Reflection", "Restoration", and "Revelation").
-It is the first track on 2002's Six Degrees of Inner Turbulence.
+It is the first track on 2002's Six Degrees of Inner Turbulence and is the longest track of the "Twelve-step Suite".
 Rich Wilson (author of Dream Theater's official biography, Lifting Shadows) describes the track as a "clattering mass of riffs and shredding that finds Dream Theater at their most grinding".
 The weekend before entering the studio to start work on Six Degrees of Inner Turbulence, John Petrucci and Portnoy saw Pantera perform at the Hammerstein Ballroom, New York City.
 This provided a great influence on the band.
 Portnoy described the track as musically "this total Pantera-meets-Megadeth, relentless ball of energy".